ECAM Lyon General Engineering + Specialization

 - Basic Science – 15% – Mathematics, physics and chemistry

 - Engineering Science – 22% – computing, electronics, automation, mechanical engineering, design – CAD, fluid mechanics, heat transfers

 - Multidisciplinary projects – 19% – MECH Challenge, robotics project, sustainable development …

 - Humanism and foreign languages – 16% – personal development, communication, entrepreneurship and innovation, inter-culturality

 Years 1 & 2

 The 3rd year of the program focuses more on engineering sciences (particularly mechanical and electrical engineering) while still maintaining the multidisciplinary approach with professional and personal development courses.
-During this year, priority is given to the concentration chosen by the student (1/3 of the classes).
+During this year, priority is given to the specialization chosen by the student (1/3 of the classes).
 Each student must carry out a 3-4 month applied engineering internship.

-Students will also follow a year of specialized studies either in Robotics & IT (electronics, automation, programming), Product Design, Engineering Design, Energy Engineering, or Industrial & Supply Chain Management at one of our partner universities.
+Students will also follow a year of specialized studies in either Robotics & IT (electronics, automation and programming), Engineering Design, Energy Engineering, or Industrial & Supply Chain Management in one of our partner universities.

 After a 6-month engineering internship, the student will conduct a research project in cooperation with the partner university.
-This technical project, linked to the concentration they have chosen, means that the students who wish to can pursue their studies with a doctorate.
+This technical project, linked to the field they have chosen, means that the students can pursue their studies with a doctorate if they wish to.